platformsh/platformsh-docs/docs/src/languages/php/_index.md

               url: "git@github.com:platformsh/platformsh-client-php.git"
 ```

-That would install `platformsh/client` from the alternate repository specified, as a global dependency.
+That installs `platformsh/client` from the alternate repository specified, as a global dependency.
 That allows you to install a forked version of a global dependency from a custom repository.
 The above is equivalent to the following `composer.json` file: